-Decent housing, at an affordable price in a safe environment, is a fundamental need and right.
+Decent housing, at an affordable price in a safe environment, is a fundamental need and considered by many to be a human right.
 Ensuring this need is met, which is likely to alleviate poverty and social exclusion, is still a significant challenge in a number of European countries.

 Type of dwelling

-In 2014, over one quarter (27.1 %) of the EU-28 population lived in an owner-occupied home for which there was an outstanding loan or mortgage, while more than two fifths (43.0 %) of the population lived in an owner-occupied home without a loan or mortgage.
-As such, 7 out of every 10 (70.1 %) persons in the EU-28 lived in owner-occupied dwellings, while 19.1 % were tenants with a market price rent, and 10.8 % were tenants in reduced-rent or free accommodation.
+In 2018, one quarter (24.9 %) of the EU-27 population lived in an owner-occupied home with a mortgage or loan, while more than two fifths (45.1 %) of the population lived in an owner-occupied home without a loan or mortgage (see Figure 2).
+As such, 7 out of every 10 persons (70.0 %) in the EU-27 lived in owner-occupied dwellings, while around one fifth (20.8 %) were tenants with a market price rent and approximately one tenth (9.3 %) were tenants in reduced-rent or free accommodation.

-More than half of the population in each EU Member State (see Figure 2) lived in owner-occupied dwellings in 2014, ranging from 52.4 % in Germany up to 96.1 % in Romania.
-As such, none of the EU Member States recorded a share of tenants that was higher than the share of people living in owner-occupied dwellings.
-By contrast, in Switzerland (2013 data), the proportion of people who lived in rented dwellings outweighed those living in owner-occupied dwellings, as some 56.0 % of the population were tenants.
-In Sweden (61.3 %) and the Netherlands (59.2 %) more than half of the population lived in owner-occupied dwellings with an outstanding loan or mortgage; this was also the case in Norway (65.6 %) and Iceland (62.9 %; 2013 data).
+More than half of the population in each EU Member State lived in owner-occupied dwellings in 2018, ranging from 51.4 % in Germany up to 96.4 % in Romania.
+By contrast, in Switzerland, the proportion of people who lived in rented dwellings outweighed those living in owner-occupied dwellings, as some 57.5 % of the population were tenants.

 One of the key dimensions in assessing the quality of housing is the availability of sufficient space in a dwelling.
 The overcrowding rate describes the proportion of people living in an overcrowded dwelling, as defined by the number of rooms available to the household, the household’s size, as well as its members’ ages and their family situation.